TransparentHealth/openid-connect-consumerhealth-profile/README.md

 ___________________

 * `document` - This profile extends the iGov OIDC `doc` claim for documents.https://openid.net/specs/openid-igov-openid-connect-1_0-ID1.html#ClaimsResponse and should help facilitate patient linking and matching.
 The extension allows additional metadata to be added to fields including codes for `country`, `subdivision` (e.g. state), `url`.
 The helps better codify state issued documents such as a driver's license.
 In addition, Patient identifiers in various systems may be stored.
-For example, a FHIR Patient ID along with the URL to the FHIR server to which it pertains may be stores within the `doc` claim.
+For example, a FHIR Patient ID along with the URL to the FHIR server to which it pertains may be stored within the `doc` claim.

 Goal 3: Relationships
 _____________________

-* `agent_to_organization` - For employment relationships.
-Example: Bob works for ACME Health
+* `agent_to_organization` - This claim is for employment relationships.
+Example: Bob works for ACME Health/
-* `person_to_organization` - For membership/client/patient relationships.
+* `person_to_organization` - This claim is for membership/client/patient relationships.
 Examples: Bob has insurance through ACME Health.
 Carol is a client of City Mission.
 Carlos is patient at Capitol Clinic.
-* `person_to_person` - For family relationships.
+* `person_to_person` - This claim is for family relationships.
 Examples: Carlos is the spouse of Carol.
 Frank wants Eve to have access to his records.
-* `agent_to_person` - For Patient/provider relationships.
-Examples:  Alice, of ACME Health, is the care coordinator for Alice.
-Charlie, of City Mission, is the care coordinator for Frank.
+* `agent_to_person` - This claim is Patient/provider relationships.
+Examples:  Alice, of ACME Health, is the care coordinator for Jamese.
+Charlie, of City Mission, is the care coordinator for Frank. etc.

 Other Claims:
 ____________

 * `middle_name` - To encode a middle name for aiding with patient linking and matching when no unique identifier (e.g. social security number) is known. (national identity)

 * `sex` - A field to indicate biological/birth sex.
 Values are `male`, `female`, and `other`.
+In state systems within the United States these generally map to the values `M`, `F`, or `X`.

 Example Content
 ---------------

-Tha sample content could be in the `id_token` for James Kirk or the JSON response to an aPI  Important information about James Kirk is provided to the relying party.
+Tha sample content could be in the `id_token` for James Kirk or the JSON response to an API  Important information about James Kirk is provided to the relying party.
 This includes the following:

 * James' identity has been verified to IAL2.
+* James' primary care giver is NPI 123456789.
 * James' middle name is Tiberius.
+* James' birth sex is male.
-His sex is male.
-He was both March 22, 2233.
+* James' birthdate is March 22, 2233.
+* James' has an NC Mediciad plan (NC is used as an example here.
+Any state or territory may be substitutued.)
-* James' NC state Mediciad ID is 123456789.
+* James' NC Mediciad ID is 123456789.
-* James has an insurance plan with NC Medicaid.
-* James is receiving services from ACME Health.
+* James has or is receiving services from ACME Health.
 * James has given his spouse, Alice, read access to his medical records.
-* James' care coordinator is Carol Capenter, of ACME Health.
+* James' care coordinator is Carol Capenter of ACME Health.

 Payload of `id_token`: